MESHMD/redactorjs-rails/README.md

 ## Usage

-In your `application.css`, add the following line to include Redactor CSS:
+In your `application.css`, add the following line to include the Redactor CSS:

 ```css
 /*